kingreza/theswiftbook/chapters/structures.md

 ![](Screen Shot 2016-05-04 at 1.00.30 AM.png)

-**Strucutures cannot reveal their type during runtime through type casting** Typecasting is used check class's type or use it as another type within its inheritance hierarchy.
-This will be covered in more depth in later chapters but it's worth noting for now, that typecasting cannot be used with Strucutures.
-For one this is due to the fact they cannot inherit.
+**Strucutures cannot be type casted or downcasted** Typecasting is used check class's type or cast it as another type within its inheritance hierarchy.
+TODO: is it because struct are value types and classes are reference types and data types lack a type definiton once memory is allocated for them? need better understanding of this

+**Structures cannot use the `deinit` keyword to deallocate resources assigned** **Structures cannot have multiple references to the same isntance**

+and perhaps more importantly Structures are value types and Classes are reference types.

+TODO: Do example